dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR23.md

     (setq entityData (entget entityName))
-    ; Checks to see if the entity is an attribute definition (if (= (strcase (cdr (assoc 0 entityData))) "ATTRIB") ; Checks to see if the attribute definition is constant or not (if (= (strcase (cdr (assoc 2 entityData))) (strcase attTag)) (progn
+    ; Checks to see if the entity is an attribute definition (if (= (strcase (cdr (assoc 0 entityData))) "ATTRIB") ; select attribute by attTag
+      (if (= (strcase (cdr (assoc 2 entityData))) (strcase attTag)) (progn
           ; Update the attribute value